 1. The articles of association certified by a notary public:

-• after registration in the National Court Register, the company is automatically assigned a NIP number (tax identification number) and a REGON number (statistical number) used by other state authorities, such as the Social Insurance Institution (ZUS), Tax Office or Statistical Office.
-The costs associated with the establishment of LLC are 500 PLN for registration in the National Court Register and 100 PLN for publication in the official court bulletin.
+- after registration in the National Court Register, the company is automatically assigned a NIP number (tax identification number) and a REGON number (statistical number) used by other state authorities, such as the Social Insurance Institution (ZUS), Tax Office or Statistical Office.

 4. Registration of the company in the tax office and VAT register: